dotlang/language/doc/RFE.md

 ```
 q: can we use default in partial matches? `5, default => ...`
 q: a shortcut for `match x { true => a, false => b}`? ifelse?
+the more flexibility we give, the more edge cases and assumptions we need to make.
+we should define a critical mission for `match` keyword and only deliver that.
+- nore match for multiple items. only one expression

 ? - The notation for channel read/write is confusing. even for me.
 I sometimes get confused.
 create channel will give you a channel identifier?